Triangle Lighting for Video Production

 • Fill light

 The key light should be the brightest of the three.
 As the name implies, it’s your main light.
-The key light should be placed so it illuminates the majority of you subject’s face, and this usually means having your camera fairly close to the key light.
-The key light should be off to the side of the subject’s face about 30 degrees.
+The key light should be placed, so it illuminates the majority of your subject’s face, and this usually means having your camera fairly close to the key light.
+The key light should be off to the side of the subject’s face, about 30 degrees.

-Your back light gives your subject what’s called the halo affect, a bright rim of light which outlines the head and highlights the hair.
+Your backlight gives your subject what’s called the halo effect, a bright rim of light which outlines the head and highlights the hair.
 It’s very flattering and helps your subject stand out from the background.

 Triangle lighting can be modified by adding a fourth light, called a background light.
 This light is just to brighten up your background and can help add a sense of depth to your shot.